0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ````

 Save the file by pressing `CTRL+O` and then `ENTER` and then `CTRL+X`.

+!!!
+Warning "Beware of indentation in YAML files"
+    YAML is whitespace sensitive.
+It won't work if the indentation is off.

-Keep an eye on the indentation since YAML is whitespace sensitive, and it won't work if the indentation is off.
+Keep an eye on the indentation  it won't work if the indentation is off.

 ### The `node-register.sh` script